rkuma183/wilsonmar.github.io/_posts/2016-11-24-iot-apprentice.md

 0. Configure the Pi as a <strong>Gitlab server</strong>
    that mirrors changes on laptops for complete data recovery
 0. Connect large USB drives to the Pi
+0. Install openmediavault.org server to access shares on a browser
+0. Configure port forwarding to access data remotely
-0. Configure the Pi as a <strong>NAS server</strong> to store files
+0. Configure network shares using a <strong>NAS server</strong> to store files
+0. Connect using clients and mobile devices to obtain files
 0. Train users/customers

 ### PRODUCT 6 - Predictive alerts from sensors